Reservations and Publicity

 Any outdoor location (except for the Main Mall) can be appropriate for tables, provided that the tables do not disrupt other University functions or interfere with pedestrian or vehicular traffic.
 Consult with Student Activities for ideas and information about appropriate locations to place tables on campus.

 Student organizations can supply their own tables or use tables provided by the University.
 University tables are available for use in the West Mall and Gregory Gym Plaza.
 These tables may be checked out from the Flawn Academic Center (FAC) and Gregory Gym, respectively.

-To apply for Jester Table space, an authorized representative must complete the online Jester Table Application.
+To apply for Jester Table space, an authorized representative must complete the online Jester Concourse Table Request.
 Space is limited to seven locations, which are numbered (1-7) on the walls of Jester.